Icinga/icinga2/doc/9-icinga2-api.md

 Output listing and url parameters use the same syntax.

 ### <a id="icinga2-api-config-objects-joins"></a> API Objects and Joins

-Icinga 2 knows about object relations, e.g. when querying a service object the query handler will automatically add the referenced host object and its attributes to the result set.
-If the object reference is null (e.g. no event_command defined), the joined results not added to the result set.
+Icinga 2 knows about object relations, i.e. when querying a service object the query handler will automatically add the referenced host object and its attributes to the result set.
+If the object reference is null (e.g. when no event\_command is defined), the joined results not added to the result set.

 **Note**: Select your required attributes beforehand by passing them to your request.
 The default result set might get huge.